runtimeverification/wasm-semantics/media/201912-dlab-reverse-bytes-blog.md

 - In the successor state after the rule is applied, the `drop` instruction is deleted from the program code to be executed and the top value in the `<valstack>` cell is also deleted.

-## Applying Language Semantics

-The amazing thing about thing about K programming language semantics is that we *automatically* obtain an interpreter and compiler and theorem prover (and more...) just by providing a set of rules like the one above.
-Nothing else needs to be done.

-Thus, compiling a program into its mathematical meaning amounts to just executing the compiler provided by K Framework.
-Such a program can, of course, be executed as we usually execute programs.
-However, we often want to verify that such programs meet our requirements, which we discuss below.

 ## Formalizing Program Requirements

 <!--